brown-ccv/eb-seg-sandbox/README.md

 ```

 ## CLI
-Upon installation the `ebproc` command will be available.
-View its help with `ebproc --help`.
+Upon installation the `fsdproc` command will be available.
+View its help with `fsdproc --help`.